abdihakim148/hiveguard/README.md

 *Specific technologies for interfaces like web frameworks, databases, hashing algorithms, and token formats are implemented as adapters.
 See the [Features](#features) section for details on currently supported and planned adapters.*

+---

 ## Architecture

-Hiveguard implements a Hexagonal (Ports and Adapters) Architecture, which provides:
+Hiveguard implements a **Hexagonal (Ports and Adapters) Architecture**, which provides:

 -   **Clear Separation of Concerns**: Domain logic is isolated from application and infrastructure details.
 -   **Flexibility**: Easily swap infrastructure components (like databases or email providers) by implementing corresponding ports.
 -   **Testability**: Domain logic can be tested independently of external services.

 **Key Architectural Components:**
 - **Domain (`src/domain`)**: Contains the core business logic, entities (User, Organisation, etc.), value objects, and domain services (Authentication, Verification, etc.).
 It is independent of any specific framework or infrastructure.